tkumata/speakEvents/README.md

 * Compile firmware v1.2.6 and install

-Raspbian for Robots jessie includes Arduino IDE 1.6.0.
+Raspbian for Robots jessie contains Arduino IDE 1.6.0.
 But ino can run on only Arduino 1.0.x so you shuold compile firmware by Arduino IDE 1.6.0.

 ```
 1. vi /home/pi/.arduino15/preferences.txt and add following line.
 build.path=/home/pi/Arduino/temp